Deicide (band): Formation and early years (1987–1989)

-As Deicide (1989–2004)
+Roadrunner Records releases (1989–2004)

-Benton reportedly stormed into Roadrunner Records' A&R man Monte Conner's office and presented him with the demo, saying, "Sign us, you fucking asshole!"
+While still under the name Carnage, Benton reportedly stormed into Roadrunner Records' A&R man Monte Conner's office and slammed the demo down on his desk, belting out "sign us, you fucking asshole!"
 The next day contracts were issued to the band.
-In 1989 the band's name was changed to Deicide at the request of Roadrunner Records.
+This version of events was partially later denied by Benton, who claimed he indeed visited the office but never used profanities.
+In 1989 the band's name was changed to Deicide at the request of Roadrunner Records due to multiple other bands already using "Carnage" as a band name.

 Deicide then released their self-titled debut album, also produced by Scott Burns at Morrisound, in 1990.
 Their debut featured re-recorded versions of all six of the Sacrificial tunes that had secured them their record deal.
+The band did not tour on the album because Glen Benton felt the band was worth more than the monetary offers they were receiving from promoters.

-Both the Hoffman brothers tended to play technical solos at fast speeds and with overlapping riffs, which gave Deicide the definitive heavy sound and complex song structures.
-This lineup remained intact until November 25, 2004, in the wake of increasing animosity between Glen Benton and the Hoffmans allegedly in regards to royalties and publishing.
-The Hoffman brothers later went on to reform Amon.
+Deicide's second full-length album Legion was released on June 9, 1992.